-As a best practice you want to consider cleaning up your Pipeline, and the Projects in it, once a quarter, depending on your workload.
-We recommend setting a 15-30 minute meeting (depending on the last time you cleaned up your pipeline) on your calendar every three months to proactively set aside time for this.
+As a best practice you want to consider cleaning up your pipeline, and the projects in it, once a quarter, depending on your workload.
+Consider setting a 15-30 minute meeting (depending on the last time you cleaned up your pipeline) on your calendar every three months to proactively set aside time for this.

 The best tool to use during clean-up sessions is Bulk Actions, so be sure you know how to leverage this capability.

 Start by clicking into the Inquiry Stage and sort the Moved column in ascending order so your oldest inquiries are at the top.
 Any inquiries from longer than 1 month ago are increasingly less likely to book as time goes on and therefore you might want to archive them.
 Archiving a project won’t delete it, so you can always move it back into your Active jobs if the client ends up coming around.
 If you have multiple inquiries from over a month ago, you’ll want to use bulk selection to mass move projects to Archived.

 Repeat this process for the Follow Up and Proposal Sent Stages.
 This will clear out any jobs who made it further than inquiring, but still never ended up booking with you for whatever reason.